Bronchiolitis usually is caused by viruses.

 Symptoms of Bronchiolitis

-Bronchiolitis starts with symptoms of a cold—runny nose, sneezing, mild fever, and some coughing.
+Bronchiolitis starts with symptoms of a cold—runny nose, sneezing, mild fever Fever in Infants and Children Normal body temperature varies from person to person and throughout the day (it is typically highest in the afternoon).
+Normal body temperature is higher in preschool-aged children and highest... read more , and some coughing Cough in Children Cough helps clear materials from the airways and prevent them from going to the lungs.
+The materials may be particles that have been inhaled or substances from the lungs and/or airways.
+Most... read more .
 After several days, children develop difficulty breathing, with rapid breathing and a worsening cough.
-Usually children make a high-pitched sound when breathing out (wheezing).
+Usually children make a high-pitched sound when breathing out ( wheezing Wheezing in Infants and Young Children Wheezing is a relatively high-pitched whistling sound that occurs during breathing when the airways are partially blocked or narrowed.
+Wheezing is caused by a narrowing of the airways.
+Other... read more ).
 In most infants, the symptoms are mild.
 Even though infants may breathe somewhat rapidly and be very congested, they are alert, happy, and eating well.

 More severely affected infants breathe rapidly and shallowly, use a lot of their respiratory muscles to breathe, and have flaring of their nostrils.
 They seem fussy and anxious and can become dehydrated because of vomiting and difficulty with drinking.
 A fever usually is present but not always.
 Some children also develop an ear infection.
-Premature infants or infants younger than 2 months sometimes stop breathing temporarily.
+Premature infants or infants younger than 2 months sometimes have episodes where they stop breathing briefly (apnea).
 In very severe and unusual cases, the child may become blue around the mouth because of a lack of oxygen.

 Diagnosis of Bronchiolitis